 Psoriatic arthritis (PsA) is an inflammatory disease that affects the skin and joints.
 Nearly 30% of people with the skin disease, psoriasis develop psoriatic arthritis.
 Most people with PsA say a psoriasis flare will often precede a flare of arthritis symptoms.

 Common triggers for psoriasis flares include:

 Flares and their triggers in psoriatic arthritis have not been studied as much.
-Researchers in Leeds, United Kingdom interviewed 18 patients to understand their experiences of flare.
-According to the 2015 article in Rheumatology (Oxford), their flares were more than an increase in swollen joints, psoriasis plaques or fatigue.
-They found psychological aspects of their disease -- such as social withdrawal, emotional distress, frustration and depression -- equally debilitating.
-Their flare triggers were similar to those for psoriasis and include stress, strenuous physical activity, a change in medication and the weather.
+Researchers in the United Kingdom interviewed 18 patients to understand their experiences of flare.
+According to the article in Rheumatology, their flares were more than an increase in swollen joints, psoriasis plaques or fatigue.
+They found psychological aspects of their disease — such as social withdrawal, emotional distress, frustration and depression — equally debilitating.
+Their flare triggers were similar to those for psoriasis and included stress, strenuous physical activity, a change in medication and the weather.

 Consuming high-purine foods like shellfish or beer, becoming dehydrated, experiencing sudden changes in kidney function, or local trauma to a joint (like stubbing your big toe) can also trigger flares.
 Taking urate-lowering medicines should lessen the likelihood of having a flare due to these triggers.

 Regardless of how a flare is defined or triggered in RA, OA, gout, or PsA, experts agree that being aware of how your body feels and how to manage a flare is the best method for limiting the damage it can cause.
 Understanding your own personal flare triggers comes with experience and can certainly help with flare management.